trapexit/mergerfs/README.md

 compilers.
 There is enough storage for 256 users' supplemental groups.
 Each user is allowed up to 32 supplemental groups.
 Linux >= 2.6.3 allows up to 65535 groups per user but most other *nixs allow far less.
-NFS allowing only 16.
+NFS allows only 16.
 The system does handle overflow gracefully.
 If the user has more than 32 supplemental groups only the first 32 will be used.
 If more than 256 users are using the system when an uncached user is found it will evict an existing user's cache